ganeshnikhil/Desktop_AI/README.md

 ## Features

--**Voice Activation**: Activate the AI with the command "Hey Jarvis".
+- **Voice Activation**: Activate the AI with the command "Hey Jarvis".
--**Speech Recognition**: Converts spoken language into text.
+- **Speech Recognition**: Converts spoken language into text.
--**Embedding and Similarity**: Uses embeddings to calculate cosine similarity between prompts and a list of predefined prompts.
+- **Embedding and Similarity**: Uses embeddings to calculate cosine similarity between prompts and a list of predefined prompts.
--**API Integration**: Fetches data from weather and news APIs.
+- **API Integration**: Fetches data from weather and news APIs.
--**Dynamic Responses**: Provides varied responses based on the context of the conversation.
+- **Dynamic Responses**: Provides varied responses based on the context of the conversation.

 ## Setup Instructions